gbmhunter/NinjaHSM/README.md

 State2
 ```

-Lambas are used instead of `std::bind` to provide class methods as callbacks since they use no dynamic memory allocation when there are small number of captures (small buffer optimization).
+ETL delegates are used to provide class methods as callbacks with guaranteed no dynamic memory allocation (as opposed to `std::function` with `std::bind` or lambdas), making it ideal for embedded systems.
 Here is the C++ code:

 ```cpp
 #include <NinjaHSM/NinjaHSM.hpp>